 The hauntingly beautiful Bran Castle in Braşov

-The town of Braşov can be found deep in the historic region of Transylvania, and is the home of the legendary fictional character, Count Dracula.
+The town of Braşov can be found deep in the historic region of Transylvania, and is the home of legendary fictional character, Count Dracula.
 This mysterious land is best known for its medieval towns, mountainous borders and Gothic castles.
-Book a guided tour of Bran Castle to hear tales of Vlad the Impaler, thought to be the inspiration behind Bram Stoker's spooky Dracula.
-Located in the medieval heart of Braşov, the four-star boutique Vila Katharina hotel is an 18th-century architectural jewel, oozing elegance and sophistication.
-Guests can enjoy various activities nearby including a historical church tour and hiking.
+Tour Bran Castle to hear tales of Vlad the Impaler, thought to be the inspiration behind Bram Stoker's spooky Dracula.
+Or book a night tour and spend the evening celebrating Halloween in the castle.
+Located in the medieval heart of Braşov, the boutique Vila Katharina hotel is an 18th-century architectural jewel, exuding elegance and sophistication.
+Guests can enjoy various activities nearby including a historical church tour and scenic hiking.

 Take a walking tour past spooky sights like the flamboyant, Gothic Saint-Jacques Tower

-Whether you are looking for a trick or a treat, Paris can deliver it all.
-From extravagant Halloween displays at a nearby magical amusement park, to ghostly tours that take in the city's spooky sights, like the 4th arrondissement's flamboyant, Gothic Saint-Jacques Tower.
-Spend the night at the 19th-century Hôtel Brighton, situated in the heart of Paris just opposite the Louvre and the Tuileries Gardens.
-The property is beautifully furnished with antique Parisian furniture and chandeliers, with rooms that feature picturesque views of the courtyard, the Eiffel Tower or the Tuileries Gardens.
+Whether you’re looking for a trick or a treat, Paris has it all; from extravagant Halloween displays at Disneyland® Paris to ghostly tours that take in the city's spooky sights (like the 4th arrondissement's flamboyant, Gothic Saint-Jacques Tower).
+Spend the night at the 19th-century Hôtel Brighton, situated in the heart of Paris just opposite the Louvre and the Jardin des Tuileries (beautiful, manicured gardens).
+The property is beautifully furnished with antique Parisian furniture and chandeliers, and has rooms that feature picturesque views of the courtyard, the Eiffel Tower or the Jardin des Tuileries.

 New Orleans, USA

 New Orleans' famous Krewe of Boo street party